 What To Do With The Family Farm

-Now more than ever a well thought out plan for the farm family is critical to its sustainability, particularly in difficult economic times.
+A well-thought-out plan for the farm family is critical to its sustainability, particularly in difficult economic times.

 What You Know